CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 # Think BIOS Config Tool V2

+!!! warning
+    This is pre-release documentation for the Think BIOS Config Tool v2 which has not been officially released yet nor published in the PowerShell Gallery.
+There may be inaccuracies and features that do not yet work as described below.

 ## Overview

 Think BIOS Config Tool v2 is a PowerShell-based WPF GUI front-end (`ThinkBIOSConfigUI.ps1`) that uses the `Lenovo.BIOS.Config` module to read and modify Lenovo BIOS settings via WMI. **This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.** It supports: